ecmwf/metview-docs/docs/metview/using_metview/ws/interactive_usage.rst

 How to add a new item to the plot?
 =================================

-Just click on the item in the sidebar, the cursor changes into a cross, then click on the map to add the item.
+Just click on the item in the sidebar in **Types** page, the cursor changes into a cross, then click on the map to add the item.

 Lines